By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 Heart valve and strings, coloured scanning electron micrograph (SEM).
-This is the mitral valve (upper centre), in the left ventricle of the heart.
-The heart strings (thread-like structures) are known as the chordae tendineae.
-The mitral valve lies between the left atrium and the left ventricle, helping to control the flow of blood between these two chambers of the heart.
-The tissue at top is part of the left atrium.
-The structures across bottom, known as trabeculae carneae, are muscular, columnar protrusions found on the internal surface of the ventricles (here the left ventricle).
+This is the mitral valve (upper left), controlling the blood flow between two of the heart's chambers, the left atrium and the left ventricle (seen here).
+The heart strings (thread-like structures) are known as the chordae tendineae, and are controlled by the papilliary muscles.
+The structures at centre, known as trabeculae carneae, are muscular, columnar protrusions found on the internal surface of the ventricles.

 Model release not required.
 Property release not required.